If I've said

 3. Honesty and openness of the breeders.

-4. Do the breeders show, trial or prove their dogs?
-Yes, this is critical.
+4. Do or have the breeders shown, trialed or proven their dogs?
+Yes, this

+is critical.
 Even if you just want a pet.
-Shouldn't your pet, your new family member,
+Shouldn't your pet, your new

-come from someone who is dedicated to the quality of the breed.
-I know
+family member, come from someone who is dedicated to the quality of the

-of people who say 'they don't show or test their dogs they prefer to be
+breed.
+I know of people who say 'they don't show or test their dogs they

-home with their dogs'.
+prefer to be home with their dogs'.
 That's ridiculous.
-I want people to be proud to
+I want people to

-get a puppy from me that is born and raised in my home with me and my
+be proud to get a puppy from me that is born and raised in my home with

-children.
+me and my children.
 My puppies and adults are very well loved and socialized.
-I

-want families to be so proud of the parents of their puppies.
-First and
+I want families to be so proud of the parents of their puppies.
+First

-foremost I want my puppies to go to families to be beloved pets and companions.
+and foremost I want my puppies to go to families to be beloved pets and

 5. Breeders commitment to breed standard.
 Why buy a puppy from someone